Pulsar, the best code editor

 Powerful keyboard shortcuts - without the need to memorize too much

-Open the command paletter in Pulsar by pressing Ctrl+Shift+P
+Open the command palette in Pulsar by pressing Ctrl+Shift+P

-The two other keyboard shortcut worth remembering is (same but without the shift) Ctrl+P that allows you to type a partial filename and press enter to quickly open any file in the project, and Ctrl+Shift+F to search a string anywhere in the project.
-The search feature is amazig, and also comes with a powerful search-and-replace feature with interactive previews on what string it would replace in which file.
+The two other keyboard shortcuts worth remembering are (same but without the shift) Ctrl+P that allows you to type a partial filename and press enter to quickly open any file in the project, and Ctrl+Shift+F to search a string anywhere in the project.
+The search feature is amazing, and also comes with a powerful search-and-replace feature with interactive previews on what string it would replace in which file.

 Why not use Vim like all real programmers do?

-I know several world class programmers in interestingly the common thing with them is that they all seem to use Vim as their code editor.
+I know several world class programmers, and interestingly, the commonality among them is that they all seem to use Vim as their code editor.
 Many people I know who think of themselves as world class programmers use Emacs.

-While both of these can probably compete with Pulsar in number of extensions available and the amount of customizations and keyboard shortcuts, neither of them have a graphical user interface and they are complately incapable of doing things like showing images or for example a Markdown preview (which by the way you can open in Pulsar by pressing Ctrl+Shift+M).
+While both of these can probably compete with Pulsar in number of extensions available and the amount of customizations and keyboard shortcuts, neither of them have a graphical user interface, and they are completely incapable of doing things like showing images or, for example, a Markdown preview (which by the way you can open in Pulsar by pressing Ctrl+Shift+M).

 Markdown preview in Pulsar by pressing Ctrl+Shift+M

 Also, Vim and Emacs use modes to allow users to either write the text in the file itself or to enter commands for the editor.
-Modes are terrible to use, and thanks to people like Larry Tesler, we don’t haven’t had modes in any new software since the 1980’s.
-Instead we have keyboard shortcuts like Ctrl+C and Ctrl+V which are easy to use.
+Modes are terrible to use, and thanks to people like Larry Tesler, we haven’t had modes in any new software since the 1980’s, and nearly all of humanity is blissfully unaware of what modes even are and will never be exposed to them.
+Instead of using keyboard shortcuts via modes, we today have keyboard shortcuts like Ctrl+C and Ctrl+V which are easy to use.

 Are Electron apps slow?

-Thus, Pulsar is holds as my favorite editor and for me Pulsar is the fastest one for me when measuring how quickly I am able to deliver code changes and write complete and correct text.
+Thus, Pulsar holds up as my favorite editor, and for me Pulsar is the fastest one when measuring how quickly I am able to deliver code changes and write complete and correct text.

 My Pulsar config and packages